haranimathuku/prudential-ml-test/README.md

 There are few points important to note
 - The problem statement is bit unclear.
 Initially, I was asked to predict the quote, but then I was asked to predict BMI in the problem objective.
 There is no need to train any model to determine BMI because it is simply a calculated column.
 As a reason, I assumed the problem was to predicting the quote.
-- However, some business rules are already given to calculate the quote, thus we do not need to train any machine learning model to predict it here.
+- I wanted to try various ML algorithms like Decision tree, Random forest and Gradient boosting to predict the target variable but business rules are already given to calculate the quote, hence I didn't trained any machine learning model to predict it here.
 These rules were incorporated a function that was used to find the quote.
 - In the notebook I've done a short analysis on the given dataset.